i-Captain/100-days-of-code/log.md

 #### Links:
 #### ToDo:
-- Refactore code, leftover from yesterday
+- Refactor code, leftover from yesterday
-- Prepare beta for TestFlight
-- Make a video/screens for the AppStores.

 ## Day 0.12 _ Monday - 27.
 July 2020

 #### Today's Progress:
+Finished first part refactoring.
+And as a bonus story - some basic TextStyleVariants are saved to a get_storage box.
+So the the 'App State' loads after quitting and restarting the app.

+Reverted the concept of 2 different controllers in this refactor step.
+Primary goal was the storage and cleanup part.

+Cmd+Shift+K in Xcode fixed my Stale file build/ios/Debug-iphonesimulator... problem

 #### Thoughts:
-#### Links:
+I am impatient, it takes so long to debug some errors...

 #### ToDo:
+- Delete old Android splash screen png
+- Fix wrong height/width in WaitingContainer if null
+- Prepare beta for TestFlight
+- Make a video/screens for the AppStores.

 #### ToLookAtLater:
 #### Todays Takeaway:
 #### Link(s) to work...
 > **Highlight:**
+The new beta build 'runs' on my iPhone (with no more xcode warnings) and the Galaxy J5.

 ## Day 0.13 _ Tuesday - 28.
 July 2020